-In Boxing elimination tournament matches: Each elimination match is scheduled for three (3) or four (4) rounds.
+In K1 Elimination tournament matches: Each match is scheduled for three (3) rounds in duration.
 If at the end of the contest the decision is a draw, the Judges must make a decision by reference to the ISKA WA Scoring criteria & guidelines on the scorecards.
 Extension rounds will not be allowed.
 Drawn rounds (particularly in the finals) must be avoided whenever possible.